aubcar/GC-Calculator-Chase-/README.md

 The input file should be in .fa ending, the output file will be inputfile.fa.txt

 ##Motivation
 You may be wondering why is GC percentage an interest to investigators.
 In double stranded DNA, C and G nucleotides are joined by three hydrogen bonds, inversely A’s and T’s are bound only by two.
 As such, CG pairs are stronger than AT pairings, so the ratio of GC to AT pairs in a sequence can have a strong effect on the physical strength of a sequence.
 The more GC pairs a sequence contains the harder it is to melt two strands apart.
 Researchers often call regions AT rich or GC rich for this reason.
+It is well documented in the literature that different organisms have a different GC ratio for their given genomes , and this is partially driven by the environment they live in.

 ###Example input
+Most FASTA files will have additional (optional) information about each gene as part of the title line (the single lines starting > before the sequence).
 ```
 >gi|226451773|gb|FJ846591.1
 CATTATAGACTGCGTGGTCCGTATTCCCAAGGAGCAGGGAGTTCTGTCCTTCTGGCGCGGTAACCTGGCCAATGTCATCAGATACTTCCCCACCCAGGCTCTTAACTTCGCCTTCAAAGATAAATACAAGCAGATCTTCCTAGGTGGTGTGGACAAGAGGACCCAGTTTTGGCGCTACTTTGCAGGGAATCTGGCATCAG